bradmeyn/clientBook/README.md

 # Welcome to ClientBook
 ## Fullstack client relationship manager

-This is my largest project so far.
+### Desicription

 A full CRUD application with user authorisation and authentication.
 Node and Express are used on the backend with MongoDB for the database.
 I used Bootstrap on the front-end to save time, however have also created and styled some elements myself.

-Features include:
+### Features:
-- Ability to create a new business account that establishes a new administrator user account.
-Clients created will be tied to this account.
+- Ability to create a new business account that establishes a new administrator user.
-- Create, update and delete clients.
+- Create,view, update and delete clients.
+- Quickly find clients with navbar search using client names or numbers.
 - Create timestamped client notes.

-- Each client will have a dynamically created route based on RESTful concepts.
+### Software Used
+- HTML
+- CSS
+- Boostrap
+- Javscript
+- Node.js
+- Express
+- MongoDb
+- Passport.js
+- EJS

+### Skills Demonstrated
+- Build full stack application using a range of modern technologies.
+- Demonstate RESTful routing concepts
+- Facilitate user login, authentication and authorisations using Passport.js
+- Implement pagination
-- HTML rendered using EJS templates to embed client data.
+- Emded dynamic data and render it using EJS templates
-- Navbar features client search using fetch request to specific search route.
-Only returns clients associated with account.
-- Index page shows all clients and features pagination.

-## Still to Come
+- Build dropdown search functionality

+## Future Plans

 This project is still a work in progress.